redmineBOOST/documentation/language-guide.md

 ## <a name="queries"></a> Queries

 Queries are basically getters for Redmine data.
-Each time someone wants to access access an existing element of Redmine they have to use a Query.
+Each time Redmine data is required a Query has to be used.

 > The parameters of a query must always be named explicitly.

-All properties of the object returned by the query are `readonly`.
-To change data of the item returned by the query, one should use the special update item.
+All properties of the returned item are considered `readonly`; query-returned Items are disconncted from the Redmine item.
+To change data of an item returned by a query an appropriate update item has to be used.

 Queries are defined as follows:

-`<identifier> ( (<argumentIdentifier>=<expression>)? (,<argumentIdentifier>=<expression>)* )`
+`<identifier> ( (<argumentIdentifier>=<expression> (,<argumentIdentifier>=<expression>)* )? )`

 `identifier`: Identifier of the query.